Solution · Automotive

 What is a healthy comeback rate for an independent shop?

 In our experience with independent automotive shops, a comeback rate above 60% (the percentage of customers who return for additional customer-pay work within 12 months) reflects a shop with a healthy retention dynamic.
 Below 35% is a signal that the shop is effectively running as a one-and-done transaction business, where acquisition spend subsidises churn rather than building a compounding customer base.
-Echo's declined-service recovery and service reminders directly address this: they convert deferred work and scheduled maintenance into return visits that improve comeback rate over 90 to 180 days.
+Prefero's declined-service recovery and service reminders directly address this: they convert deferred work and scheduled maintenance into return visits that improve comeback rate over 90 to 180 days.

 How does Prefero compare to running Yelp Ads or Google Local Services Ads?